morektz/MorektzBountySmash/D/qbrzg.md

 - Create resources for people who already save and spend ZEC.
 - Expand the Zcash community and/or increase Zcash adoption.

-## Consideration Process / Selection Process
+## 🟧Consideration Process / Selection Process

 Every grant application should contain the fundamental principle of enhancing financial privacy by usage of the Zcash protocol.
 As described in their [GUIDE.](https://grants.zfnd.org/guide)